 When he died in 1917, August left behind his widow Martha, and four children: Leon, Angie, Lucille, and Dorothy.
 In 1920, Martha married Jack Wasserbach and they had one more child, Lloyd Wasserbach.
 After marriage, Martha opened up the ice cream parlor in the smaller building.
 In the dance hall, there were masquerade dances and dances given by the art school students from Schook’s Art School in Frogtown.
 Movies were also shown every Sunday and were handled by Arthur Brungraber from Jacksonport.
 Whole families would come to the dances and the children would sleep upstairs while the adults danced.
 Martha would cook dinner for the dance orchestras then breakfast as they would stay overnight.

 In the ice cream parlor, cones were 5 cents, sundaes 15 cents.
 In the 40’s and 50’s they had movies and dances in the hall and there was roller skating on Sunday’s.
 The little room next to the bar was a cooler and storeroom.
-In the forty’s there was a slot machine in the tavern as well.
+In the 1940’s there was a slot machine in the tavern as well.
 There was a big barn in back and people boarded horses there to ride.
 Martha Schram Wasserbach died in December, 1963 and Jack died a month before in November, 1963.
-They sold the building to Harold and Dolores Kiehnau in 1964 for $25,000.00.
+The building was sold to Harold and Dolores Kiehnau in 1964 for $25,000.00.

 -Information courtesy of Shirley Schram Schloss, granddaughter of August